Museums and Galleries

 For something more unusual, pay a visit to The Museum of East Asian Art to admire their fine collection of artefacts from China, Japan, Korea and South East Asia.

 Victoria Art Gallery offers free entry to their permanent exhibitions.
 Housed in a beautiful historic building, you can observe fascinating collections by Gainsborough, Zoffany and more, supplemented by a series of temporary exhibitions running throughout the year.

 Many of the museums and galleries offer diverse event programmes throughout the year so try your hand at a workshop, visit a temporary exhibition, immerse yourself in a concert or join an informative talk or lecture.

-For a free guide to the history behind Bath’s museums, download our World Heritage Site Audio Tour, which can be played on a smartphone or MP3 player.
+For a free guide to the history behind Bath’s museums, download our World Heritage Site Audio Tour.

 If you are keen to buy modern art, there are also multiple galleries around the city exhibiting pieces available to purchase.